Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2023-01-09-Java_Algorithms_stack.markdown

                 stack.push(b / a);
                 break;
             }
-    // 3. if character is a number push it in stack
+    // 3. if character is a number, push it in stack
         } else stack.push(Character.getNumericValue(character));
     }
     // 4. at the end, Stack will contain result of whole expression.